GreenDelta/openLCA2-manual/src/databases/importing_and_combining_databases.md

 ## Importing data

-To import data into openLCA, click on "File" and then "Import", or right-click on the Navigation Window and choose "Import".
+To import data into openLCA, click on "File" and then "Import", or right-click on an active database in the Navigation Window and choose "Import".

 ![](../media/import_database.png)